-In the fall of the second year in the program, students will enroll in both Principles of Community Engagement and EML 507 - Research Methods for Leaders in Emergency Management, alongside one other program course.
+In the fall of the second year in the program, students will enroll in both Principles of Community Engagement and EML 507 - Research Methods for Leaders in Emergency Management, along with one other program course.
 The Principles of Community Engagement course spans the entire 15 weeks of the fall term and students will receive a foundation to begin their social justice work in community organizations.
-Student application, placement and in-processing at their placement site will occur during the Principles of Community Engagement course.
+Student application, placement, and in-processing at their placement site will occur during the Principles of Community Engagement course.

 During the Principles of Community Engagement, students will also be oriented to the learning goals for their upcoming community-based learning experiences.
-During the final 8 weeks of the fall term, students will take EML 507 - Research Methods for Leaders In Emergency Management.
-In EML 507 - Research Methods for Emergency Management Leadership, students will determine a topic, or issue, to study related to the site(s) they are trying to be placed with for the CEP.
-In addition, students will begin preliminary research on the topic, or issue, in order to develop a basic literature review and propose a research methodology to potentially study the topic, or issue, during the EML 507 - Research Methods For Emergency Management Leaders course.
+During the final eight weeks of the fall term, students will take EML-507 - Research Methods for Leaders in Emergency Management.
+In EML-507 - Research Methods for Emergency Management Leadership, students will determine a topic or issue to study related to the site(s) they are trying to be placed with for the Community Engagement Project (CEP).
+In addition, students will begin preliminary research on the topic or issue in order to develop a basic literature review and propose a research methodology to potentially study the topic, or issue during EML-507 - Research Methods for Emergency Management Leaders.

-The spring term of the 2nd year will commence with a 15 week Community Engagement Project (CEP) - Service Learning and Seminar, alongside two additional program courses.
-While enrolled in the CEP students will engage with a community partner to further learn about the topic, or issue, they began researching in EML-507 Research Methods For Emergency Management Leaders.
-Simultaneous with the service learning, students will complete a 5-module seminar on leadership skills and cultural competence in social justice education.
-At the culmination of the CEP students will assemble a presentations that require them to reflect upon both the service learning experience and the cultural competencies for social justice, explain the topic, or issue, they were working with, describe the methods used by the community organization to address the topic, or issue, identify the skills they have acquired and how the entire experience has influenced them as a professionals.
+The spring term of the second year will commence with a 15-week CEP - Service Learning and Seminar, along with two additional program courses.
+While enrolled in the CEP, students will engage with a community partner to further learn about the topic or issue they began researching in EML-507 Research Methods for Emergency Management Leaders.
+Simultaneous with the service learning, students will complete a five-module seminar on leadership skills and cultural competence in social justice education.
+At the culmination of the CEP, students will assemble presentations that require them to reflect upon both the service learning experience and the cultural competencies for social justice, explain the topic, or issue, they were working with, describe the methods used by the community organization to address the topic, or issue, and identify the skills they have acquired and how the entire experience has influenced them as a professionals.

-Finally, during the summer term of the 2nd year, students will enroll in EML 512 - Capstone Project, alongside two other program courses.
-In the Capstone Project students will expand upon their knowledge from program courses, EML 507 - Research Methods for Emergency Management Leaders, and CEP to develop a comprehensive paper and presentation that begins by identifying the topic, or issue, they were working with and current approaches being used in the community to address it.
-Students will expand upon the literature review they started in EML 507 - Research Methods for Emergency Management Leadership into a full critical literature review and then proceed to analyze and address the gaps in literature and approaches to addressing the topic, or issue, using a social justice lens.
-Finally, to wrap up the Capstone Project, students will propose a socially just solution to addressing the topic, or issue, they have been researching and engaging with.
+Finally, during the summer term of their second year, students will enroll in EML-512 - Capstone Project, along with two other program courses.
+In the Capstone Project, students will expand upon their knowledge from program courses, EML-507 - Research Methods for Emergency Management Leaders, and CEP to develop a comprehensive paper and presentation that begins by identifying the topic or issue they were working with and current approaches being used in the community to address it.
+Students will develop the literature review they started in EML-507 - Research Methods for Emergency Management Leadership into a full critical literature review and then proceed to analyze and address the gaps in literature and approaches to addressing the topic, or issue, using a social justice lens.
+Finally, to wrap up the Capstone Project, students will propose a socially just solution to addressing the topic, or issue they have been researching and engaging with.

 - 1. Satisfactory completion of all required credit hours, including all required courses. - 2.
-Satisfactory participation in each of the three (3) Residency Weekends. - 3.
-Satisfactory completion in the required Community Engagement Project. - 4.
-Satisfactory completion of the required Capstone Project. - A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C" or "C+" or below. - 6.
-Submission of completed Graduation Application and full payment of all outstanding tuition and fees.
+Satisfactory participation in each of the three Residency Weekends. - 3.
+Satisfactory completion of the required Community Engagement Project. - 4.
+Satisfactory completion of the required Capstone Project. - 5.
+A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of C. - Submission of completed Graduation Application and full payment of all outstanding tuition and fees.